Girisha-Malni-builds01/Girisha-Malni-builds01/README.md

 ## Motto

-> *"Empowering mobility and intelligence through the fusion of AI, autonomy, and quantum innovation."*
+> *"Empowering mobility and intelligence through the fusion of AI, autonomy and quantum innovation."*